1kaouthar/ExpertSystemManagement/README.md

 This repository contains a Python implementation of an expert system for diagnosing PC malfunctions.
 The system is built using the tkinter library for the graphical user interface (GUI).

 Installation
-Clone the repository:
+1.Clone the repository:

-bash
-Copy code
 git clone https://github.com/1kaouthar/ExpertSystemManagement.git
-Navigate to the project directory:
+2.Navigate to the project directory:

-bash
-Copy code
 cd ExpertSystemManagement
-Install the required dependencies:
+3.Install the required dependencies:

-bash
-Copy code
 pip install tk
 Usage
 Run the following command to start the application:

-bash
-Copy code
 python main.py
 Features
 Expert Mode: Allows experts to manage and update the system's knowledge base.